Moeness Amin: Publications and editorial work

+Amin has served on editorial boards for the IEEE Signal Processing Magazine, EURASIP Signal Processing Journal, and Proceedings of the IEEE, and is currently a member of the Board of IEEE Press.
+He has guest-edited numerous special issues in leading journals, including Proceedings of the IEEE, IEEE Transactions on Geoscience and Remote Sensing, IEEE Journal on Selected Topics in Signal Processing and Digital Signal Processing Journal.

 Recognition

 In 2000, Amin was awarded the Third Millennium Medal from IEEE, and was named a Distinguished Lecturer by the IEEE Signal Processing Society between 2003 and 2004.
 In 2009, he received the Technical Achievement Award from EURASIP.
 In 2014, Amin received the Technical Achievement Award from IEEE Signal Processing Society.
 He then received the Excellence in Radar Engineering, Warren D. White Award from IEEE Aerospace and Electronic Systems Society in 2015, and both the Alexander von Humboldt Research Award and IET Achievement Medal in 2016.

 Amin received the 2009 Best Paper Award from IEEE Transactions on Signal Processing and the 2016 Premium Paper Award, IET Radar, Sonar & Navigation In 2017, he received both the Harry Rowe Mimno Paper Award from the IEEE Aerospace and Electronic Systems Magazine and the EURASIP Best Paper Award for Signal Processing (EURISIP-ELSEVIER).
-In 2018, he received the M. Barry Carlton Paper Award from the IEEE Transactions on Aerospace and Electronic Systems.
+In 2018 and 2023, he received the M. Barry Carlton Paper Award from the IEEE Transactions on Aerospace and Electronic Systems.
 His work in radar and its applications to health monitoring and through wall imaging was recognized with receiving the 2022 IEEE Dennis J. Picard Gold Medal in Radar Technologies and Applications.

+Professional service

+Amin has held numerous leadership roles in professional societies.
+He chaired the IEEE Philadelphia Section Signal Processing Chapter (1990–1995) and served on the IEEE Technical Committees on Statistical Signal and Array Processing and Signal Processing for Communications.
+He was a member of the Franklin Institute Committee on Science and the Arts (2001–2016), leading and participating in the selection of recipients of the Franklin Medal.

+He has chaired or co-chaired major conferences, including the IEEE International Symposium on Time-Frequency and Time-Scale Analysis (1994) and the IEEE Statistical Signal and Array Processing Workshop (2000), and delivered more than 20 plenary and keynote lectures at international symposia worldwide.